Updated: December 2017

 Despite the drawbacks, these results are exciting and will hopefully encourage future research.

 Salicylates in food

 Defining a precise list of high salicylate foods is not possible due to the lack of research and tremendous variation.
 The most recent information comes from the article: A systematic review of salicylates in foods: estimated daily intake of a Scottish population.
 For many foods, there was only one sample, but for the foods with more than one sample, there was great variability.
-For example, the five samples of blueberry ranged from 0.33 – 27.80 mg/kg and the three samples of chili powder ranged from less than 0.2 – 1466 mg/kg.
+For example, the five samples of blueberry ranged from 0.33 – 27.80 mg/kg and the three samples of chilli powder ranged from less than 0.2 – 1466 mg/kg.
 Salicylate content is affected by growing conditions (soil, temperature, etc.) and storage/processing.
-Therefore, the salicylate levels of food grown in one geographical location, such as Australia (where most of the original research was done) may be very different than another location.
+Therefore, salicylate levels of food grown in one area, such as Australia (location of most of the research), may be different than another area.

 - Many conflicting low salicylate diet lists are available on the internet.
-It is impossible to say which one is “right” considering the variability described above.
-Here’s a link to a diet written by a well-known expert dietitian, Dr. Janice Joneja.
+It is impossible to say which one is “right,” considering the variability described above.
+Here’s a link to a low salicylate diet written by a well-known expert dietitian, Dr. Janice Joneja.

 - If you tolerate ASA (aspirin), dietary salicylate sensitivity is unlikely.